Ring Video Doorbell 3 vs. Ring Video Doorbell 2: Which should you buy?

-Within the app, you can also adjust any specific section of the video that you want the Ring Video Doorbell 3 to monitor for motion.
+You can also adjust any specific section of the video within the app that you want the Ring Video Doorbell 3 to monitor for motion.
 This helps significantly cut down on the number of erroneous motion detection notifications that pop up.
 For example, you'll finally be able to block out sections of the video where a flag regularly waves, cars drive by, or trees tend to blow.
 That means the doorbell can now detect motion only where it's actually wanted — on your porch.

 Cutting down on notifications is essential in a world where we're constantly bombarded by too much information all day long.
-No one wants their video doorbell to spam them with useless notifications, as this could eventually create an environment where you end up ignoring the notifications that are designed to help secure your property.
+No one wants their video doorbell to spam them with useless notifications.
+This could eventually create an environment where you ignore the notifications designed to help secure your property.

 These features have been offered on the older wired Ring Doorbell Pro, but that requires quite a bit of extra installation and wiring that renters aren't normally allowed to do.
 The Ring Video Doorbell 3 brings these features to the battery-powered world with a rechargeable battery and doesn't skimp on features.